Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Maximizing your returns as you move closer to retirement is a delicate balancing act.
 And the ideal balance ultimately comes down to your risk tolerance and individual investment goals.
 But if you’re looking for a ballpark range, advisers suggest investors in their 40s should aim for 70% high growth assets, like stocks, and 30% conservative assets, like bonds.

 Debt doesn’t need to be a four-letter word — at least not the type you’re thinking of.
 Debt tends to get a bad rap, but carrying debt is incredibly common.
 And so long as you carry it responsibly, there’s little need to panic.

-Consider prioritizing high-interest debt, like credit card debt, over low-interest or tax-deductible debt, like your mortgage.
+Consider paying off high-interest debt, like credit card debt, before low-interest or tax-deductible debt, like your mortgage.
 And if you find yourself facing down multiple debt streams and feel overwhelmed, explore the debt avalanche and debt snowball methods.
 Both are designed to help you create an actionable game plan for multiple debts.

 6. Explore alternative investments

 Diversification remains a core ingredient of any healthy portfolio.
 As you enter your peak earning years and prepare for retirement, consider branching out into alternative investment classes.

 - HSAs.
 A health savings account offers triple the tax-advantages when wielded effectively: tax-deductible contributions, tax-free investment growth and tax-free withdrawals on qualified health expenses.
 You can open an HSA with an employer or through your local bank or online brokerage.

 - 529s.
 If you have children, consider a 529 savings plan: a tax-advantaged account that can be used to cover qualifying education expenses later in life.
 Plus, many states offer tax deductions and credits for 529 plans.